Produce high-quality learning videos quickly and easily.

 Last updated on this page: 04/29/2024

-Create Videos for Online Courses and Training Yourself
+Create Videos for Online Courses and Trainings Yourself

-On this page, you will learn how to create online courses using high-quality video content yourself.
-This prepares you for creating a workshop that you want to sell online to your customers or make available to your team.
+On this page, you will learn how to create online courses yourself using high-quality video content.
+This prepares you for creating a workshop that you want to sell to your customers online or provide to your team.

-The didactic effect of self-created seminars and training heavily depends on how well you have transferred the learning content conveyed in it into your online course.
-Creating e-learning videos and using our blink.it software for the integration and distribution of the online training is a good way to quickly and easily convince your target audience of your content and give them the opportunity to learn based on your self-created learning materials.
-This enhances the learning effect and simultaneously strengthens the direct connection of your learners to your courses and yourself.
-This approach makes particularly sense for people who do not want off-the-shelf seminars and e-learnings, but rather want to create their training online themselves.
+The didactic effect of self-created seminars and trainings highly depends on how well you have transferred the learning content conveyed in them to your online course.
+Creating e-learning videos and using our blink.it software for integrating and distributing the online training is a good way to quickly and easily convince your target audience of your content and give them the opportunity to learn based on your self-created learning materials.
+This way, you enhance the learning effect and simultaneously strengthen the connection of your learners to your courses and yourself.
+This approach makes particular sense for people who do not want off-the-shelf seminars and e-learnings but want to create their own online trainings.

-Video elements are simply a part of e-learnings.
-Whether for seminars, training, or workshops, whether pure e-learning or combined with in-person events as blended learning: Anyone who incorporates videos into their online courses has a clear advantage, and filming videos with a smartphone is not rocket science.
+Video elements are simply essential in e-learnings.
+Whether for seminars, trainings, or workshops, whether pure e-learning or combined with in-person events as blended learning: those who incorporate videos into their online courses have a clear advantage, and shooting videos with a smartphone is not rocket science.

-Since the smartphone generation from the iPhone 13 onwards, smartphones in terms of simplicity and quality are no longer inferior to using a professional camera.
-From now on, everyone has their high-performance camera in their pocket and can, provided they handle it appropriately, achieve excellent results.
+Since the smartphone generation starting with the iPhone 13, smartphones, in terms of simplicity and quality, have nothing to envy compared to shooting with a professional camera.
+From now on, everyone has their high-performance camera in their pocket and can achieve remarkable results if they know how to handle it properly.

-The 3 Phases of Shooting Videos for Creating Online Courses: Planning – Shooting – Post-Production
+The 3 Phases of Filming Videos for Creating Online Courses: Planning – Shooting – Post-Production

 Every training video starts with an initial idea: What is the goal, what do you want to achieve with your video?
 Phase 1 is therefore the planning of your video.
-Next comes the actual shooting, Phase 2: How should you hold your smartphone, what other technical equipment do you need?
-The last phase is the post-production of your training video: What software can you use, how do you edit your video, what should you pay attention to with the sound, etc.
+Next comes the actual shooting, Phase 2: How should you hold your smartphone, what additional technical equipment do you need?
+The last phase is the post-production of your training video: What software can you use, how do you edit your video, what do you need to pay attention to regarding the audio, etc.

 Are you ready?
-Then let's dive straight into Phase 1: The planning of your video.
+Then let's get started with Phase 1: The Planning of Your Video.

-1. The planning of your video for training, workshops, and seminars
+1. The planning of your videos for training, workshops, and seminars

 Recommended time budget for beginners: 30 minutes